jtskxx/Jetski-Qubic-Pool/README.md

 > [!NOTE]
-> Miners are available preconfigured to link up with the pool.
-You just need to update your alias with your Worker Name and your Wallet Address.
+> Miners are preconfigured to connect with the pool.
+You just need to update your alias with your Worker Name and Wallet Address, separated by a dash (-).

 ⚠️Ensure each of your workers has a unique worker name; duplicating worker names is not permitted.⚠️